NoCheatPlus/Docs/Development/Roadmap.md

 For a more detailed explanation or discussion of future design issues see the Design (TODO: link) page.

 # Current focus
-* Planning and preparation (fight checks, ProtocolLib, 1.9).
+* Planning and preparation (fight checks).
 * Milestone: Refine fight checks (false positives, precision): 2015-11-28 [Postponed or split into several iterations due to bugs, possibly 1.9.]

 # Scheduled
 Topics that will be tackled soon, no guarantee on order.
-* Add a simple abstraction layer for packet level checks and add a module for ProtocolLib support for MC 1.7.10 at least.
-Might include a simple registry and dependency mechanism to cover dependencies/plugins enabling/disabling.
 * Keep track of pistons moving blocks in order to reduce false positives.
 * Horizontal speeding.
 * 1.9 support (mostly allow creativefly model configs to confine ascend/descend and allow fall-damage, let it handle levitation and elytra, off-hand to mcAccess).
+* Interact ray-tracing: Use passable ray-tracing, possibly make it ray-tracing per block.
 * (Stabilize changes vs. features for a fully recommended release.)

 ## Planned
 Topics that likely will follow up, no guarantee on order, might slip further away.
+* Block compatibility config and defaults: remove default blocks, add named sets of blocks to set the same flags for many, with activation flag.
+Add a disabled by default entry for all blocks changing shape with redstone signals.
 * Data expiration - add minimized "offline" data, to be able to remove lots of stored data on logout.
 * Better horizontal velocity handling.
 * Moving checks data refinement.
 Keep track of edge data for 3 or more moves (better for special case false positives).